Jill Yakas Gallery

 Born in Honolulu, Hawaii, Jennifer Pochinski studied painting at the University of Hawaii, graduating with a B.F.A. in 1991.
 In 2002 she returned to the University of Hawaii where she had the opportunity to be taught by the American artist, Pia Stern, who had studied with Elmer Bischoff.

-This exhibition included still lifes, abstract works, as well as recent landscapes which were painted alla prima and plein-air in the area towards Lake Marathon.
+Pochinski’s 2008 and 2009 solo exhibitions included still lives, abstract works, as well as landscapes painted alla prima and plein -air in the countryside around Athens.

 Painting is a way of life, it is a way of living and where I live.
 In the two generalized schools of painting, I fall into the painterly category rather than the linear.
 My paintings are not about the subject matter, whether it be landscape, still life or figurative, they are about paint, or the act of painting.
 My goal in the past twenty years or so has been to paint from the gut, or 'with abandon'.
 I often chose 'fugitive' supports such as paper or unstretched canvas, to give me a sense of freedom and to emphasize that I am just painting, rather than making paintings.
 Painting until the end result really sings, rather than just carries a tune.